The outbreak of Coronavirus (COVID-19 or SARS-CoV-2) has implications for research and researchers at Barts Health and Queen Mary.

 The Barts Health website has information, aimed primarily at patients, setting out how to get involved in the Trust's COVID-19 research.
 This is a very useful resource for research staff who need help with drafting information for patients or volunteers.
 The page covers such items as 'why do research into COVID-19', 'taking part in research', information about the Trust's PPIE Advisory Group, along with details of the Trust's major ongoing COVID-19 research projects.
 The JRMO's Engagement and Diffusion Team can help further with this.

-The JRMO has published Guidance for site study teams and sponsors for remote monitoring and source data verification within Barts Health NHS Trust [PDF 230KB] during the COVID-19 pandemic.
-Additional JRMO guidance can be found on the Guidance Documents page.
+The JRMO has published Guidance for site study teams and sponsors for remote monitoring and source data verification within Barts Health NHS Trust during the COVID-19 pandemic.
+This and additional JRMO guidance can be found on the guidance webpage.

 Information about ongoing research into COVID-19 at Barts Health is on the Trust website.
 That page also includes links to videos encouraging patients to take part in both interventional and observational research, made in various languages found in East London.

-Queen Mary Ethics of Research Committee (QMERC) COVID-19 guidance for researchers, 7 May 2020 [PDF 315KB].
+Queen Mary Ethics of Research Committee (QMERC) COVID-19 guidance for researchers, 14 August 2020 [PDF 293KB].
 There is also a QMERC webpage providing more information about its work.